-Likened to the eccentric visionaries, Spencer and Dadd his work follows in a tradition of British image making which he refreshes with his wit and humour.
-His unique, uplifting images convey a view which is is ultimately optimistic and life-affirming.
+Likened to the eccentric visionaries, Spencer and Dadd his work follows in a tradition of British image making which he refreshes with wit and humour.
+His unique, uplifting images convey a notion which is is ultimately optimistic and life-affirming.

 We sell a complete range of prints by Richard Adams.